How do you know the difference between a good dog walker, a bad dog walker and a downright damaging walker?

 Dog Walkers are not trainers or behaviourists.
 If your dog is struggling then you need to get in touch with a registered, force free behaviourist to help you.
 And with a good behaviourist and a good walker by your side you can tackle the issue together, with the right support and advice.

 Katie told me about her experience with a wonderful dog walker who worked alongside her and a family she was helping.
 This family had adopted two mixed 'street' dogs and they hired Katie to help with the pups fears and anxiety including their reluctance to walk far.
 At this point they also needed to hire a dog walker as their circumstances had changed.

 Katie and the family interviewed several walkers and found one who was willing to do everything they asked of them; including scent work and leash management, locations and times (to avoid overloading the dogs by changing routine more than necessary).
 The dog walker followed the plan to the letter and spent a month going out with Katie and the family, taking time to get to know the dogs and what was expected.
 This combination and commitment from everyone involved led to two much happier dogs who were getting their needs met and living a far better life.

 I could wax lyrical and tell an abundance of dog tales about dog walking, and I'm sure I will share more.
 Ultimately there are some fabulous, truly committed and experienced professional dog walkers out there.
 But don't take the job of finding a walker for your dog lightly, it has the possibility of being a truly wonderful and beneficial experience for your dog when you find the right one.

 For help finding a great dog behaviourist who uses kind, fair and effective methods you can start your search at The Animal Behaviour and Training Council.

-To find yourself a wonderful dog walker, research as many as you can in your area, interview as many as you can and have a look at this blog for more helpful things to consider!
+To find yourself a wonderful dog walker, research as many as you can in your area, interview as many as you can and have a look at this blog of questions to ask a dog walker for more helpful things to consider!